SquirrelyGirl24/BlackjackProject/README.md

 ### Lessons Learned
 Figuring out how all the classes talk to each other and learning how to separate packages/classes accordingly to the projects.

+I need to get better at calling methods and classes to make code shorter and easier.